Decorative neutral curve divider

 Tier your approvals into three buckets.
 Green-path answers reuse library content with a single reviewer.
 Yellow-path answers require a subject matter expert check when content is older than six months or touches a regulated topic.
 Red-path answers, like anything involving AI, data handling, or legal commitments, require a documented approver chain.

-Step 4: Govern Your Reusable Content Library
+Step 4: Keep Your Content Library Fresh and Accurate

 Content reuse is the single biggest lever in RFP response.
 But a library full of stale, conflicting answers is worse than no library at all.
 Treat your content library like a product.
 Give it an owner, a review cadence, and a retirement policy.